Onkalo spent nuclear fuel repository

 The Onkalo spent nuclear fuel repository is a deep geological repository for the final disposal of spent nuclear fuel.
 It is near the Olkiluoto Nuclear Power Plant in the municipality of Eurajoki, on the west coast of Finland.
+It will be the world's first long-term disposal facility for spent nuclear fuel.
 It is being constructed by Posiva, and is based on the KBS-3 method of nuclear waste burial developed in Sweden by Svensk Kärnbränslehantering AB (SKB).
-The facility is expected to be operational in 2023.
+The facility will be operational by 2026, and decommissioned by 2100.

 History

 After the Finnish Nuclear Energy Act was amended in 1994 to specify that all nuclear waste produced in Finland must be disposed of in Finland, Olkiluoto was selected in 2000 as the site for a long-term underground storage facility for Finland's spent nuclear fuel.
 The facility, named "Onkalo" (meaning "small cave" or "cavity") is being built in the granite bedrock at the Olkiluoto site, about five kilometers from the power plants.
 The municipality of Eurajoki issued a building permit for the facility in August 2003 and excavation began in 2004.

 The site was selected after a long process, which started in 1983 with a screening of the whole Finnish territory.
 From 1993 until 2000, four prospective sites were examined: Romuvaara in Kuhmo, Kivetty in Äänekoski, Olkiluoto in Eurajoki and Hästholmen in Loviisa.
 Besides geological and environmental considerations, the opinions of local residents were also taken into account.
 Eurajoki and Loviisa were singled out for being the locations with the highest local support.
 The former also had more favorable geographic conditions, thus in 1999 Posiva proposed it to the Finnish government as the selected location.
 The municipality of Eurajoki confirmed its approval of the site, and the national government ratified the decision in May 2001.

 Posiva started construction of the site in 2004.
 The Finnish government issued the company a licence for constructing the final disposal facility on 12 November 2015.
-Posiva expects operations to begin in 2023.
+The site began testing and trials in August 2024, when empty fuel canisters were placed inside the burial chambers.